collectivecardgame/library/website/blog/2020-06-15-about-copyright.md

 One of the ways we think this could be a nice win-win would be to get small artists interested in Collective.
 If you see a small artist on Reddit, Instagram, Artstation, Deviantart, etc. with art you want to use, **try asking them if you can use their art.** This is how we got art from [Tom Kyzivat](https://www.artstation.com/murderousautomaton) and other talented artists.

 **If they are interested, tell us, and we will contact them via the contact info listed on their site or social media.** (Screenshots can help convince us that they are interested, but we will still need to contact them ourselves.)
-We don't want to be annoying, so we recommend you contact artists who have fewer than 1000 followers.
+We don't want to be annoying, so we recommend you contact artists who have fewer than a few thousand followers.
 There are a ton of extremely talented artists with robust portfolios that, in our experience, love the idea of having their art in a card game.

 A lot of artists like to stream their art on Twitch just for fun.
 Searching for low-viewer [Art streams on Twitch](https://www.twitch.tv/directory/game/Art) and developing relationships with artists there could make this feel more collaborative and less like you're asking them for something and giving nothing in return.